hrmcardle0/cloudview/README.md

 ### Technical Deployment

-VueJS front end -> API Gateway calls with auth password -> triggers Lambda -> calls into Postgres RDS database -> returns query results and metrics
+VueJS front end -> API Gateway calls with auth password -> triggers Lambda -> calls into Postgres RDS database -> returns query results and metrics.

+Builds and deploys directly to an s3 bucket hosted by CyberSec.

 Build for production: